Adeniyii/monty/README.md

 The goal of this project is to create an interpreter for Monty ByteCodes files.

-The interpreter is written in the `C programming language`, and implements two simple data structures (a stack and a queue) using linked lists.
+The interpreter is written in the `C programming language`, and implements two simple data structures (a stack and a queue) using a doubly linked list.

 The opcodes read from the Monty ByteCodes files will be used to execute operations against the stack or the queue.